Skip to main content

 Compared to other targeting strategies, impactability-based targeting provides two to three times the return on investment.
 Savings per patient can be as high as $6,000 annually.

-CCNC's approach was recently highlighted in an article published by Population Health Management, a peer reviewed medical journal.
+CCNC's approach was highlighted in an article published by Population Health Management, a peer reviewed medical journal.
 In a paper by the National Governors Association (NGA), CCNC's analytics approach was cited for improving outcomes and reducing costs.
 You may also be interested in CCNC's Data Briefs, articles that provide detailed information on population health, data use and care management.

 Meet the Expert